 Sherwood Point Lighthouse

 Residents and visitors have reported hearing noises at night, including voices and the clinking of teacups.
 Others have seen a “presence” on the staircase.
-Robert Cochems (a descendant), took a photograph of the lighthouse about 1984 and the photograph shows a human form in one of the windows.
+Robert Cochems, a family descendant, took a photograph of the lighthouse in 1984 that appears to show a human form in one of the windows.

 Chambers Island Lighthouse

-Chambers Island Lighthouse is located on Chambers Island about 7 miles northwest of Fish Creek in Green Bay, it was built in 1868 and its brick lighthouse tower has a circular stairway from the basement to the lantern deck.
-The first keeper was Lewis S. Williams who remained there until 1889.
+Your group will need to take a boat to Chambers Island Lighthouse, located on Chambers Island about 7 miles northwest of Fish Creek in Green Bay.
+Built in 1868, the first keeper was Lewis S. Williams who remained there until 1889.

 The first haunting of the lighthouse occurred in the spring of 1976, when a caretaker reported a loud noise that sounded like footsteps coming down the tower’s staircase, continuing through the living room, kitchen, and ending with a “click” as the kitchen door closed.
 In the summer of 1979, during the renovation process, tools began disappearing and ending up in unlikely places.
-Visitors who spent the night said their beds would sometimes shake as if by a mighty unseen pair of hands.
-Many believe this was the ghost of keeper Williams.
+Visitors who use to be able to spend the night said their beds would sometimes shake all on their own, and many believe this was the ghost of keeper Williams.

-The Pottawatomie Lighthouse is located on Rock Island, off the northern tip of Door County, is the state’s oldest lighthouse.
-It was built in 1836 and was replaced in 1858.
+Another possibly haunted spot is the Pottawatomie Lighthouse on Rock Island off the northern tip of Door County.
+It was built in 1836 before Wisconsin was even a state and is Door County’s oldest lighthouse.
 The original keeper was David Corbin, who is buried on the island.
-In 1994, a renovation project was completed.
-The lighthouse has been restored as a live-in museum to what it was in 1910.
-Docents live in the lighthouse from Memorial Day through Columbus Day each year, giving daily tours.
+The lighthouse has more recently been restored as a live-in museum to resemble what it was like in 1910.
+Guides live in the lighthouse from Memorial Day through Columbus Day each year, giving daily tours.

-In addition, strange noises have been noted in the lighthouse, as well as doors opening and closing and things going “thump.”
+Strange noises have been noted in the lighthouse, as well as doors opening and closing on their own and things going “thump” out of nowhere.
 Some believe the spirit of keeper Corbin sometimes tromps around on the second floor.
-There are also reports of children playing on the grounds around the lighthouse.
-Perhaps the nine children of Emily and keeper William Betz, plus the students she taught in the island school.